Padangbai Bali Dive Site

-Diving in Padangbai offers many diffrent dive sites with nice and healthy coral full of great macro as well as the big stuff.
+Diving in Padangbai offers many diffrent style of Bali dive sites with nice and healthy coral full of great macro as well as the big fish.
 The most popular dive sites in Padangbai are Jepun, Drop Off, Blue Lagoon, Silayukti Point, Ferry Channel, Bias Tugal, Jetty or Secret Jepun.
 When diving in Padangbai with OK Divers you can observe hundreds of species and for many diving spots you do not need to travel with our boat for longer than few minutes.

 Diving in Bali with Sharks and Turtles